Quantiiv Logo

 I’ve watched executives make capital allocation decisions based on AI-generated analysis that was fundamentally flawed.
 The numbers looked right.
 The presentation was polished.
 The conclusions were wrong.

-The Knowledge Gap Can’t Be Prompted Away
+The Knowledge Gap of Fragmented Data Can’t Be Prompted Away

 You might think: “I’ll just tell the AI about these nuances in my prompt.”